Better Pre-Training by Reducing Representation Confusion: Introduction

 \section{Introduction}

 The paradigm of pre-training on large-scale corpus and fine-tuning on specific task datasets has swept the entire field of Natural Language Processing (NLP).
 BERT \cite{devlin2018bert} is the most prominent pre-trained language model, which stacks the encoder blocks of Transformer \citep{vaswani2017attention} and adopts MLM and Next Sentence Prediction (NSP) pre-training tasks, achieving the SOTA results in 2018.
 After that, a large number of Pre-trained Language Models (PLMs) \cite{liu2019roberta,lan2019albert,raffel2019exploring,clark2020electra,he2020deberta} that optimize the Transformer structure and pre-training objectives have emerged, which further improves the performance of the pre-trained language models on multiple downstream tasks.

-In this work, we improve Transformer-based pre-trained language models with two straightforward yet effective techniques to facilitate the model's optimization as follows:
+In this work, we identify two different types of information confusion in language pre-training, and explore two conceptually simple and empirically powerful techniques against them as follows: